Kamva/mgm/README.md

 -----------------
 ### `mgm` packages

-**We implemneted this packages to simplify query and aggregate in mongo**
+**We implemented these packages to simplify query and aggregate in mongo**

-`builder` : simplify mongo query and aggregation.
+`builder`: simplify mongo query and aggregation.

 `operator` : contain mongo operators as predefined variable.
 (e.g `Eq  = "$eq"` , `Gt  = "$gt"`)